 POW clothing, food, and medical care were inadequate, and the Red Cross boxes containing, medicine, medical equipment, clothing, and shoes, meant for the POWs, were misappropriated by the Japanese and used by them.
 The POWs were denied mail and it was not uncommon for the Japanese to burn incoming and outgoing mail.

-The diet of the POWs in the camp consisted of barley, millet. miso soup.
+The diet of the POWs in the camp consisted of barley and millet. and miso soup.
 Once in a while, the POWs would receive potatoes, seaweed, octopus, and a giant radish known as daikon.

 Like in many other camps, the Japanese needed little reason to beat the POWs.
 Many of the prisoners were beaten across the face with wooden shoes and received judo chops.
 This was done as they stood at attention for hours.
 One guard found it amusing to have the POWs salute trees.
 If a man was ill and in the camp hospital, his food rations were cut in half.
 The POWs were also put in punishment cells without adequate water or food.

 The POWs were frequently punished by being made to stand at attention, for long periods of time, during morning assembly as a collective punishment because one POW had broken a rule.
 In addition, as they stood at attention, the guards would slap them and beat them.
 In the camp were captured crew members of B-29s who were referred to as “Special Prisoners.”
 They were special in the sense that they were given half rations and denied medical care, mail, and religious services.
 All the POWs in the camp were expected to salute all Japanese soldiers and civilians and failing to do so resulted in a beating.
+It was said that the camp commandant confiscated reading materials from the POWs and even burned the letters they received from home while the POWs stood in front of him.

-Harold remained at Omori until he was liberated when Japan surrendered in late August 1945.
 It should be mentioned that during the war a number of POWs, from the camp, made propaganda broadcasts for the Japanese.
+Possibly because this was a “model camp.”